client9/ipcat/README.md

 ipcat: datasets for categorizing IP addresses.

-The first release "datacetners.csv" is focusing on IPv4 address that correspond to a datacenters, co-location centers, shared and virtual webhosting providers.
+The first release "datacenters.csv" is focusing on IPv4 address that correspond to datacenters, co-location centers, shared and virtual webhosting providers.
 In other words, ip addresses that end web consumers should not be using.